MK2345/CNN-for-Chest-X-Ray-Images-for-Pneumonia-Detection-on-Kaggle/README.md

 # CNN-for-Chest-X-Ray-Images-for-Pneumonia-Detection-on-Kaggle
 Kaggle hosts several datasets of chest X-ray images for pneumonia detection using deep learning models.

+### Interpretation: The models are very good at detecting pneumonia cases.
+They are more cautious in classifying normal cases, resulting in a high precision but a lower recall.
+The models tend to diagnose pneumonia when in doubt, which is often preferred in a medical context to avoid missing cases.

+I will train more models with this dataset on occasion to further improve performance.

 You will find two CNN models I created in the master branch.
 The dataset used for this project can be found at the following link https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia/data